ladiasnk/Complete-pipelined-RISC-V-CPU-core-/README.md

 ![My Image](initial_register_file.jpg)

 Α series of bits called dec_bits is defined using instruction's 30th bit , funct3 and opcode fields.
 Based on this, specific operations are decided.
 ALU is then implemented using these operations to decide the corresponding 32-bit result.
 What's important here , is the branch logic, which is implemented bsaed on a taken_br single bit variable.
-This variable is 1 , whenever a branch operation occrus and 0 by default.
-Caution needs to be takne on next pc logic, whenever a branch or jump conditions is met, next_pc is assigned to a branch target variable based on branch or jump instruction.
+This variable is 1 , whenever a branch operation occurs and 0 by default.
+Caution needs to be taken on next pc logic, whenever a branch or jump conditions is met, next_pc is assigned to a branch target variable based on branch or jump instruction.
+All load/store instructions operate on words, assuming the lowest two address bits are zero, to avoid complexity of single byte read/write or half-words (2 bytes) read/write.

 ![My Image](branch_taken_logic_diagramm.jpg)

-All load/store instructions operate on words, assuming the lowest two address bits are zero, to avoid complexity of single byte read/write or half-words (2 bytes) read/write.
+## Simulation

+The test programm executes assembly instructions in the \SV code block, using several registers to sum numbers 1 through 9.
+It also stores a value on a specified register.
+The user can play with these and experiment, by adding instructions with the same format and watching it execute step by step on the VIZ pane.
+On the VIZ pane, you can also have a live view of the register file internal registers as well as DMEM's.
+The output diagramm generated for the complete RISV-V CPU is shown below.

+The output diagram shown for the complete RISC-V is the following

+ALl the connections of every signal and their connections between them are shown, where one can select a signal or register and view its related ones as well as the direction of connectivity.